Green Figs: Description, Flavor, Benefits, And Uses

 What are Green Figs?

-The tree leaves can also be used to make teas and infusions.
-In many cultures, green figs are considered a delicacy and are served as part of meals or as an accompaniment to dishes.
-They are also used in traditional medicines for their purported health benefits.
-The seeds of the ficus tree can be dried and used as a natural sweetener or pressed into oil for cooking.
+The leaves of the ficus tree can be used to make teas and infusions.
+In various cultures, green figs are regarded as a delicacy and are served as a side dish or as part of the main course.
+Additionally, they are used in traditional medicines for their supposed health benefits.
+The seeds of the ficus tree can be dried and used as a natural sweetener or pressed into oil for cooking purposes.

 History and Origin of Green Figs